JIESUN233/Legion/README.md

 # Legion-ATC23-Artifacts
 Legion is a system for large-scale GNN training.
 Legion uses GPU to accelerate graph sampling, feature extraction and GNN training.
 And Legion utilizes multi-GPU memory as unified cache to minimize PCIe traffic.
+In this repo, we provide Legion's prototype and show how to run Legion.

-## Hardware in Our Paper:
+## Hardware in Our Paper
 All platforms are bare-metal machines.
 Table 1
 | Platform | CPU-Info | #sockets | #NUMA nodes | CPU Memory | PCIe | GPUs | NVLinks |